Contents

 Natural Light.

-Residences are becoming greener.
-Saving energy is a significant cornerstone of residential LEED certification.
+Homes are ending up being greener.
+Saving energy is a major foundation of residential LEED certification.
 LEED homes use up to 30% less energy than non-LEED homes.
-Skylights bring free, tidy, natural light into homes, reducing the quantity of synthetic light needed in a house.
+Skylights bring complimentary, clean, natural light into houses, minimizing the quantity of synthetic light needed in a house.

 Heat Gain When Needed.